markus7017/myfiles/shelly/README.md

 |          |lastUpdate   |DateTime |yes      |Timestamp of the last measurement                                                |

-`Note: The Dimmer should be calibrated using the Shelly App.`
+`Note: The Dimmer should be calibrated using the device Web UI or Shelly App.`

 Using the Thing configuration option `brightnessAutoOn` you could decide if the light is turned on when a brightness > 0 is set.
 `true`:  Brightness will be set and device output is powered = light turns on with the new brightness